 Had the teacher/counselor/coach studied his art more carefully, as psychologists and criminologists have, he would realize that 14 and 15-year-olds are the sweet spot for predators of statutory rape, 99% of those predators are men and 94% of their victims are girls.

 (US Department of Justice.)

-Had the cool English teacher preferred men, and groomed boys for sex instead, would the kind Spanish teacher have taken such a boy, who presented say, with a rash, to the clinic, offshore, for a VD test?
+Had the English teacher preferred men, and groomed boys for sex instead, would the kind Spanish teacher have taken such a boy, who presented say, with a rash, to the clinic, offshore, for a VD test?
 Would he have kept quiet so that his colleague could continue raping young men?
 Or would sex with boys be abnormal enough to be worthy of reporting as opposed to say violating girls which was/is, if nothing else, so common as to be expected now and then, particularly at the shore where one retired lifeguard recently reminisced about his years in Wildwood, as a “the height of decadence and an all ya could eat buffet for a young man,” which the Beach Patrol saw fit to post on their website, not then, but now.
+STILL.

-That the cool teacher continues to serve in a leadership position with Beach Patrol in the same county is unthinkable, unless you, as the prevailing culture, see girls as objects of consumption.
+That the charismatic teacher continues to serve in a leadership position with Beach Patrol in the same county is unthinkable, unless you, as the prevailing culture, see girls as objects of consumption.

-My mind turns to something my niece told me about the man who raped his daughter and later was defended, after he served time, by the pastors of her Mega Church who apparently counseled the wife to take her husband back as head of the household, and to send her daughter to live with relatives, while the pastors went on to testify on his behalf saying, that he was welcome at their church because they knew that he was not a pedophile, “He was attracted to the woman his daughter was becoming.“
+My mind turns to something my niece told me about the man who raped his daughter and was later defended, after he served time, by the pastors of her Mega Church who apparently counseled the wife to take her husband back as head of the household, and send their daughter to live with relatives, while assuring the judge and the congregation that this man was welcomed back at their church because he was not a pedophile, “He was attracted to the woman his daughter was becoming.“